apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 Observability (monitoring functionality) has always played an essential role in system maintenance.
 A sound monitoring system can help engineers quickly understand the status of services running in production environments and locate problems or give early warning of anomalies when they occur.

 *Prometheus* is a leading open-source project focused on metrics and alerting that has changed the way the world does monitoring and observability.
-APISIX has been used with the `public-api` plugin to enhance security in recent versions.
 For more information, see *Prometheus*'s official [website](https://prometheus.io/).

-## Initial Knowledge about `public-api`

-When users develop custom plugins in Apache APISIX, they can define some APIs (referred to as public API) for the plugins.
-The provided interface is for internal calls in practical application scenarios rather than being open on the public network for anyone to call.

-Therefore, Apache APISIX has designed a `public-api` plugin.
-With this plugin, you can solve the public API's pain points.
-You can set a custom URI for the public API and configure any plugin.
-For more information, see the `public-api` Plugin's official [document](https://apisix.apache.org/docs/apisix/plugins/public-api/).

-The primary role of the `public-api` plugin in this document is to protect the URI exposed by *Prometheus*.

-**Note**: We should note that this feature is only available in APISIX version 2.13 and later.

 ## Begin to access Apache APISIX Prometheus Metrics

 Before starting, please make sure that Apache APISIX (version >= 2.13)and APISIX Ingress controller are installed and working correctly.
+APISIX uses the `prometheus` plugin to expose metrics and integrate with prometheus but uses `public-api` plugin to enhance its security after version 2.13.
+For more information, see `public-api` plugin's official [document](https://apisix.apache.org/docs/apisix/plugins/public-api/).

 ### Step 1: Enable Prometheus Plugin